Your questions answered

 One should be from your immediate line manager.
 The other should come from someone who can comment directly on your academic or managerial abilities.

 Candidates are required to submit academic transcripts from their undergraduate or graduate educational institutions.
 If the original transcripts are not in English, you must also provide certified translated copies.

-Interviews are conducted by a member of the Executive MBA Admissions Committee.
+Interviews are conducted by a member of the Executive MBA Dubai admissions team.
 You will receive a final decision within six to eight weeks of submitting a complete application.